-Decision-making isn’t new in the world of games.
-But some games can actually improve a player’s decision and problem-solving skills.
-A 2013 study determined that strategy games could improve cognitive flexibility, allowing players to make better, quicker decisions.
+Some games can actually improve your decision and problem-solving skills!
+A 2013 study determined that strategy games could improve cognitive flexibility.
+In other words, players who enjoy strategy and resource management games can multi-task and make better, quicker decisions.

-Viking Brothers 5: A sword-swinging Time Management game inspired by myth and legend.
-Use strategy to make split-second decisions and manage the resources necessary to defeat the coming evil.
+Viking Brothers 5: This sword-swinging Resource Management game is inspired by Nordic legends.
+Use strategic thinking to make split-second decisions and manage the resources necessary to defeat evil.
 It’ll take both courage and cunning to save Midgard from an army of dragons!

-5. Playing games can reduce stress and treat clinical depression.
+5. Playing games can reduce stress and help with depression.

-Sure, games are fun.
-But did you know they can also play a valuable role in reducing stress and treating depression?
-A 2011 study conducted by ECU’s Psychophysiology Lab and Biofeedback Clinic proved just that.
+Did you know games can play a valuable role in reducing stress and also help with depression?
+A 2011 study at ECU’s Biofeedback Clinic proved just that.

 “In my opinion the findings support the possibility of using prescribed casual video games for treating depression and anxiety as an adjunct to, or perhaps even a replacement for, standard therapies including medication.”

-Ghost Cleaner: A unique hybrid Action-Puzzle game with Pachinko and physics-elements.
+Ghost Cleaner: This unique hybrid Action-Puzzle game is made around fun physics.
 After unwittingly setting a bunch of ghosts free during an experiment, it’s time to clean up the mess!
 Aim your ghost cleaner at strategic points and watch the physics unfold.

 Join the Conversation!